feature-hub/feature-hub/README.md

 #### Feature Service ID

-A Feature Service definition must declare a unique consumer `id`.
+A Feature Service definition must declare an ID.
 It is recommended to use namespaces for the Feature Service ID to avoid naming conflicts, e.g.:

 ```js
 const id = 'acme:my-feature-service';
 ```

 This ID is used to look up the config for a Feature Service.
-It is also used as a consumer ID for the [bindings](#feature-service-binding) of the Feature Services that this Feature Service depends on.
+Furthermore, it is used as a consumer ID for the [bindings](#feature-service-binding) of the Feature Services that a Feature Service depends on.

 #### Feature Service Dependencies